dotlang/language/doc/RFE.md

 ? - Ability to import a module with only some functions or types

 ? - Can we make `T: type` notation more elegant?
+`process = (T: ?, ...`
+to make this orth, we should allow it everywhere: even inside functions